 As a qualified Therapeutic Counsellor and an accredited and registered member of the BACP (British Association for Counselling and Psychotherapy), I have a wide experience of working with all types of issues and with various age groups.
 My work has included counselling young people in a school based setting.
 I also have extensive experience of working with male and female victims and survivors of all types of abuse, trauma, rape and sexual violence.
 This includes current, historical and childhood abuse and trauma.

 My service is available to individuals and couples.
 Couples counselling is open to not just married couples but to those living in civil partnerships, living together, parent-child, siblings, friends, employee-employer; in fact any person to person relationship.
-Workplace and school counselling can also be offered by arrangement.
+Workplace and school counselling (students and staff) can also be offered by arrangement.

 I offer a confidential counselling and supervision service which is respectful, non-judgemental and non-discriminatory.
 I am available to work with clients on a long term or short term basis.

-My practice is based in Wisbech in peaceful and private surroundings with spacious, designated private parking (although parking is safe I do need to mention that it is at visitor's own risk).
+My practice is based in Wisbech in peaceful and private surroundings with spacious, private parking (although parking is safe I do need to mention that it is at visitor's own risk).
 There is also access to a main bus route.
 I am in easy reach of the Fenland area, Peterborough and parts of Lincolnshire and Norfolk.
-Geographically I am quite central!
+Geographically I am quite central and convenient!

 Please note that for reasons of safety and security children under the age of 16 must not be left waiting in cars unattended by an adult.